Skip to main content

 How we work with accessibility

-We collaborate with Axess Lab as an external reviewer of accessibility on our websites, apps, and ICT (Information and Communication Technology).
+We collaborate with Axess Lab as an external reviewer of accessibility in our sites, apps, and ICT (Information and Communication Technology).
+We also perform regular reviews in collaboration with Axess Lab, which conducts manual tests with various types of testing tools, automated tests, and user tests.
 Our goal is to create the best user experience we can.
-To ensure you feel secure with us as a customer, we continuously learn about accessibility.
+For you as a customer to feel secure with us, we continuously keep learning about accessibility.

 Reporting to the supervisory authority

-The accessibility requirements according to the law are considered fulfilled, with the exception of known deficiencies listed in this accessibility statement.
+The accessibility requirements according to the law are considered met with the exception of known shortcomings listed in this accessibility statement.

-First, please tell us about any problem that prevents you from accessing our services.
-We can then rectify the deficiencies and assist you further.
+First, tell us about any problem that prevents you from accessing our services.
+We can then correct the shortcomings and help you further.
 Details are available at the top of the page or in this report form.
 If you are not satisfied with our response, you can report it to the supervisory authority.

 Last updated: 18 June, 2025